brendonthiede/brendon-k8s-demo/README.md

 source <(kubectl completion bash)
 ```

-For the mult-node cluster, you can instead opt to use the control plane node, which already has the tooling set up, by running `vagrant ssh k8s-controller` from inside the directory with the Vagrantfile.
+For the multi-node cluster, you can instead opt to use the control plane node, which already has the tooling set up, by running `vagrant ssh k8s-controller` from inside the directory with the Vagrantfile.